Sniffy2019/Deep-State-weekender/README.md

 There is also a map to show the address of the event.
 There are interactive social pages showing the different festivals and interaction on the media sites.
 I have added a music sample selector as the user may wish to sample music from their favourite artists.
+Having looked at professional sites the amount of copywritten material is enormous, but this is a preliminary attempt at making a retro interactive site.

 <a name="Des"></a>
 ## Design